dezzak/lmld-constitution/constitution.md

     * "the Party" means the Liberal Democrats;
     * "the Regional Party" means the (...)
 Region Liberal Democrats;
     * "the Constituency/(ies)" means the Parliamentary Constituency/(ies) of (...); "Conference Representatives" means members of the Local Party elected to be its representatives at Federal and/or Regional Conferences;
-    * "Party’s Youth and Student Organisation" means the Specified Associated Organisation representing youth and students;
+    * "Party's Youth and Student Organisation" means the Specified Associated Organisation representing youth and students;
-    * "Majority" at any meeting means majority of those present and voting; and "Executive Committee" means the executive committee of the Local Party.
+    * "Majority" at any meeting means majority of those present and voting; and
+    * "Executive Committee" means the executive committee of the Local Party.

 ### 3. Objects
   3.1.
 The objects of the Local Party shall be: